Tree surgeon insurance

 Because of the nature of the work carried out by a tree surgery, business insurance can be essential for protection.
 There may be a number of things that you desire to protect, such as your tools and equipment, your staff, and yourself.

 It’s likely you’ll find that a standard tradesman insurance policy does not cover tree maintenance, felling, or the use of pesticides – unless it’s on a small domestic scale.
-This makes it especially important to ensure you have an adequate tree surgeon insurance package to fit your specific needs.
+This makes it especially important to compare tree surgeon insurance policies to ensure that you have an adequate package to fit your specific needs.

 The following forms of cover may be offered as part of a tree surgeon’s insurance package:

 Public liability insurance is a key policy for all tradespeople – particularly ones that regularly operate in the public space such as a tree surgeon.
 This cover can provide financial assistance if you are accused of having caused injury to a third-party, or damage to their property, as a result of your business’s activities.
 Incidents you may encounter include debris from wood chippers causing injury to passers-by, or falling branches causing damage to parked cars.